apache/rocketmq-site/_docs/16-rmq-architecture.md

 **Broker Cluster**

 Brokers take care of message storage by providing lightweight TOPIC and QUEUE mechanisms.
-They support the Push and Pull model, contains fault tolerance mechanism (2 copies or 3 copies), and provides strong padding of peaks and capacity of accumulating hundreds of billion messages in their original time order.
-In addition, Brokers provide disaster recovery, rich metrics statistics, and alert mechanisms, all of which are lacking in traditional messaging systems.
+The Brokers support the Push an Pull models.
+In addition, they contain fault tolerance mechanism (2 copies or 3 copies), and provide strong padding of peaks and capacity of accumulating hundreds of billion messages in their original time order.
+Besides that, the Brokers also provide various services, which are lacking in traditional messaging systems, including disaster recovery, rich metrics statistics, and alert mechanisms.

 **Producer Cluster**